ACT UP: Structure of ACT UP

 ACT UP was organized as effectively leaderless; there was a formal committee structure.
 Bill Bahlman recalls there were initially two main committees.
 There was the Issues Committee that scrupulously studied the issues surrounding an advancement the group wanted to achieve and the Actions Committee that would plan a Zap or Demonstration to achieve that particular goal.
 This was intentional on Larry Kramer's part: he describes it as "democratic to a fault."
 It followed a committee structure with each committee reporting to a coordinating committee meeting once a week.
-Actions and proposals were generally brought to the coordinating committee and then to the floor for a vote, but this wasn't required - any motion could be brought to a vote at any time.
+Actions and proposals were generally brought to the coordinating committee and then to the floor for a vote, but this was not required - any motion could be brought to a vote at any time.
 Gregg Bordowitz, an early member, said of the process:

 This is how grassroots, democratic politics work.
 To a certain extent, this is how democratic politics is supposed to work in general.
 You convince people of the validity of your ideas.
 You have to go out there and convince people.

 This is not to say that it was in practice purely anarchic or democratic.
 Bordowitz and others admit that certain people were able to communicate and defend their ideas more effectively than others.
 Although Larry Kramer is often labeled the first "leader" of ACT UP, as the group matured, those people that regularly attended meetings and made their voice heard became conduits through which smaller "affinity groups" would present and organize their ideas.
 Leadership changed hands frequently and suddenly.